Lesli-Anderson/MART341-WebDesign./assignment-14/README.md

 Add Screenshot
 ![My Screenshot](./images/AndersonScreenshot14.png)

 I decided to recreate my site.
-I wasn't liking where it was going and looked to W3.CSS Templates for some styling assistance.
-From that point I was able to manipulate what I wanted the site to look more like.
+I wasn't liking where it was going.
+I feel that partly was because I was pulling code from different assignments and I was getting my code mixed up.

 TO DO - Next Steps: